 - IFS0<15:0>, IFS1<15:0>, IFS2<15:0> All interrupt request flags are maintained in these three registers.
 The flags are set by their respective peripherals or external signals, and they are cleared via software. - IEC0<15:0>, IEC1<15:0>, IEC2<15:0> All interrupt enable control bits are maintained in these three registers.
 These control bits are used to individually enable interrupts from the peripherals or external signals. - IPC0<15:0>...
-IPC10<7:0> The user assignable priority level associated with each of these 41 interrupts is held centrally in these twelve registers. - IPL<3:0> The current CPU priority level is explicitly stored in the IPL bits.
-IPL<3> is present in the CORCON register, whereas IPL<2:0> are present in the STATUS register (SR) in the processor core. - INTCON1<15:0>, INTCON2<15:0> Global interrupt control functions are derived from these two registers.
-INTCON1 contains the con trol and status flags for the processor exceptions.
-The INTCON2 register controls the external interrupt request signal behavior and the use of the alternate vector table.
+IPC10<7:0> The user assignable priority level associated with each of these 41 interrupts is held centrally in these twelve registers. - IPL<3:0>

+The current CPU priority level is explicitly stored in the IPL bits.
+IPL<3> is present in the CORCON register, whereas IPL<2:0> are present in the STATUS register (SR) in the processor core.

-INTTRFG<15:0>
+• INTTREG<15:0>

-The associated interrupt vector number and the new CPU interrupt priority level are latched into vector number (VECNUM<5:0>) and interrupt level (ILR<3:0>) bit fields in the INTTREG register.
+The associated interrupt vector number and the new CPU interrupt priority level are latched into vector number (VECNUM<5:0>) and Interrupt level (ILR<3:0>) bit fields in the INTTREG register.
 The new interrupt priority level is the priority of the pending interrupt.

-Interrupt flag bits get set when an interrupt condition occurs, regardless of the state of its corresponding enable bit.
+- INTCON1<15:0>, INTCON2<15:0> Global interrupt control functions are derived from these two registers.
+INTCON1 contains the control and status flags for the processor exceptions.
+The INTCON2 register controls the external interrupt request signal behavior and the use of the alternate vector table. - Note: Interrupt flag bits get set when an interrupt condition occurs, regardless of the state of its corresponding enable bit.
 User software should ensure the appropriate interrupt flag bits are clear prior to enabling an interrupt.

 All interrupt sources can be user assigned to one of 7 priority levels, 1 through 7, via the IPCx registers.
-Each interrupt source is associated with an interrupt vector, as shown in Table 4-1.
+Each interrupt source is associated with an interrupt vector, as shown in Table 5-1.
 Levels 7 and 1 represent the highest and lowest maskable priorities, respectively.

-Assigning a priority level of '0' to an interrupt source is equivalent to disabling that interrupt.
+Note: Assigning a priority level of '0' to an interrupt source is equivalent to disabling that interrupt.